ShivangDholaria/VPC-Deployment/README.md

 A simple deployment of a client-server infrastucture via terraform with VPC, subnets, Load Balancer, Internet gateway, Routing table, target group, and servers.

+DNS for load balancer will also be outputted to access the server through a single URL.

 Best praticies, where ever applicable, are implemented.

 ## Steps to deploy